eingaeph/pip.imbue.hood/README.md

   is licensed by Salvatore Sanfilippo under terms which are here incorporated as LICENSE.md.

+  Lausler's code https://github.com/pklausler/aoeui is an alternative prototype built to very similar specifications of length and dependencies.

   http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code http://github.com/antirez/kilo .
 Ruten works at a deep level and